wvlet/airframe/docs/src/main/tut/docs/debug.md

 title: Debugging DI
 ---

-## Debugging Airframe Binding and Injection
+## Debugging DI

-To check the runtime behaviour of Airframe object injection, set the log level of `wvlet.airframe` to `debug` or `trace`:
+To check the runtime behavior of Airframe's dependency injection, set the log level of `wvlet.airframe` to `debug` or `trace`:

 **src/main/resources/log.properties**
 ```